iamsaeedbm/cute_solitaire/README.md

 # cute_solitaire

 A new Flutter project.
-Solitaire made by 🩵
+Solitaire made with 🩵